 Above: Adam Giroux, Transaction5 (detail) 2018, Oil on Board

-We are excited to announce the return of Gallery House artist Adam Giroux for a second solo exhibition of his evocative and transcendent work.
+We are excited to announce the return of Gallery House artists Adam Giroux and Jeffrey Chong Wang for a group exhibition of their evocative and transcendent work.

 “The work I’m preparing is about relationships between people and what myself and others choose to give and take when building connections.
 When we establish a friendship/romantic partner/business partner, we select the attributes we like about the other person, but sometimes expect the entirety to be as fulfilling as the select pieces.
 I’m hoping to examine the little offerings in isolation, without the corruption or context of the whole.
 It’s all about the tiny little transactions between people; exchanging a touch on the forearm for a kind word, or the body-language associated with disappointment in response to a forgotten obligation.”